 (My very first piece is the little frog prince pictured opposite this text.)

-I work in glass, sheet glass, powder glass and frit (tiny pieces of glass).
-I also use stringers and paint.
-I hand cut each piece, then use lead, solder and copper for stained glass pieces and use the kiln to heat the glass for fused pieces.
+I work in glass, sheet glass, powder glass, rods and frit (sand like pieces of glass).
+I also use stringers and noodles and glass paint.
+I hand cut each piece, then use lead, solder and copper for stained glass pieces and use the kiln to heat the glass pieces together for fused pieces.

 Each creation manifests from the world around me.
 No two creations are identical due to the nature of the glass, hand cutting or the kiln process.